-Your supporting character should influence the character in some way.
+#3.
+Your supporting character should influence the character.
 Ask yourself what impact the supporting character has on your main character.
 Again if the answer is none, your supporting character is not doing a good enough job and some revising is necessary!

-In creating both strong and believable main and supporting characters, you can be sure that children will be able to identify with them and become invested in the outcome of the story!
+In creating both strong and believable main and supporting characters, you can be sure that your readers will be able to identify with them and become invested in the outcome of the story!

 Do you have any insights about character development you would like to share?
 We’d love to hear your thoughts on how to write with both main and supporting characters in the comments section below!